beforebeta/keensmb/API.rst

 				Field type

 			``required``
-				Whether or not this field is mandatory
+				Whether or not this field is required

 	``import_fields``
 		List of `source-field-name`, `destination-field-name` pairs as guessed by server with `destination-field-name`